sc3/crime-punishment/content/index_rail.md

 <table>
 <tr>
     <th>Open</th>
-    <td>No data is available online to the public, though technically in person many records are accessible.</td>
+    <td>No data is available online to the public.
+However, residents can appear in person and are able to access court records on site.</td>
 </tr>
 <tr>
     <th>FOIA</th>